Accessibility guide for authors

 Overview

-1. Author your submission document following the template and guidelines
+1. Authoring your manuscript following the provided template and guidelines

-2. Submit an accessible PDF during the peer review phase:
+2. Submitting an accessible PDF during the peer review phase:

-2. For LaTeX: Add accessibility metadata to the exported PDF.
+2. For LaTeX: Addding accessibility metadata to the exported PDF.

-4. Add accessibility metadata to the PDF generated by the TAPS process.
+4. Adding accessibility metadata to the PDF generated by the TAPS process (only for the conferences that do not adhere to the PDF remediation program).

-Your paper will be read in different ways: on paper, on screen, through speech, on a braille display, etc. Some of us enlarge the text or change the colours on our displays for easier reading.
-Not everyone can see the colours and shapes in the figures.
-Some of us can’t see the figures at all and rely on you to provide a text description of your essential content.
+Your paper will be read in different ways: on paper, on screen, using speech synthesis, on a braille display, etc. Some of us enlarge the text or change the colors on our displays for easier reading.
+Not everyone can see the colors and shapes in the figures.
+Some of us can’t see the figures at all and rely on you to provide a text description of such content.

-You can make your submission document accessible by following these steps:
+You can make your submission document accessible by addressing the following points:

 2. Don’t rely only on colour.
-Charts that rely only on colour to differentiate elements may not be usable for those of us with colour vision differences, or for those who print papers in black and white.
+Charts that rely only on colour to differentiate elements may not be accessible for those of us with impairment of color vision, or for those who print papers in black and white.
 In figures, legends and the text that refers to the figures, use different shapes and patterns to provide another way to visually distinguish elements.

 4. Create every table as a real table, not an image, and indicate which cells are headers.